Frequently Asked Questions

 I currently see clients Monday through Thursday, with a mix of daytime and limited evening appointments.
 Those later spots tend to fill quickly, so if you're hoping for evening session and one isn’t available right away, we can begin with a daytime session and I’ll gladly add you to my waitlist for your preferred time.

 For school-aged clients, I’m happy to provide attendance letters if needed.
-I also offer virtual sessions for Ohio residents, which can be a convenient option during the day for teens and young adults.
+I also offer virtual sessions for Ohio residents, which can be a convenient option during the day.

 What approach do you use in therapy?
 What if it doesn’t work?